David-Allen-Arteaga/.github.ghcr.icon/CONTRIBUTING.md

 ## Running tests

-In order to contribute, you'll need to checkout the source from GitHub and install dependencies using npm:
+In order to contribute, you'll need to check out the source from GitHub and install dependencies using npm:

 ```bash